 |

-We found Legoland geared more towards younger children, Mike was
+We found Legoland geared more towards younger children, and Mike was

 disappointed to discover he didn't meet the height restriction - he was